The market for military equipment is growing demand for combat fighters

 In general, the production and marketing of aircraft abroad is a rather profitable article in state revenues.
 Since after covering the costs of manufacturing fighter aircraft, there is still enough money that can be spent on the development and development of modern combat aviation.
 But still, huge costs do not allow all countries to engage in the production of aircraft and the development of this industry.
 Only eight states, such as Russia, the USA, France, India, China, Sweden, Japan and the United Kingdom, can afford this.
 There is also a joint production of military aircraft by the countries of Germany, Italy, Spain and the United Kingdom.

-But their all In these countries, only Russia and the USA receive permanent orders.
-The rest are mainly engaged in the production only to equip their army, orders for the export of fighters receive very rarely.
+But their all Of these countries, only Russia and the United States receive regular orders.
+The rest are mainly engaged in production only to equip their own armies; orders for the export of fighters are received very rarely.

 The United States, for its military aviation, produces as many airplanes as it sends for export, while Russia is exporting more fighters to the 10 once than equipping its air force.
 However, it is planned that soon Russia will devote more time to equipping its army with military equipment.